 - Make a safe, emotional connection.
 Dementia alone can be extremely confusing and disorienting for a patient.
 Adding delusions that someone they trust has been replaced with an identical fraud can be very frightening for them.
 Remind the patient of how much you love them and how much the “impostor” loves them.
 If the patient has additional misconceptions that this fake is trying to harm them or steal from them, gently reassure them that they are safe and you will not allow anything of the sort to happen.

 - Rely on auditory interactions.
 Since this disorder makes it difficult or impossible for sufferers to visually connect with loved ones, sound is the next best way to communicate.
-Rather than visiting face-to-face, try conversing over the telephone or just outside of their line of sight.
+Rather than visiting face-to-face, it may be more successful for the “imposter” to converse with the patient over the telephone or while outside of their line of sight.
 If a patient has difficulty interacting in person, it can help for the impostor to announce themselves while still out of sight.
-This helps to establish an emotional connection and begin a conversation that continues while they come into sight.
+This helps to establish an emotional connection and begin a conversation that continues while they come into view.
 This may assist the patient in positively identifying their loved one.